coolguydork/amsco-ap-world-history-study-guide-companion/Unit-8.7/Connections.md

 Cold War proxy conflicts supplied weapons, funding, and ideological frameworks to resistance and terrorist movements.
 The international arms trade that intensified conflicts in the developing world is a direct effect of the military-industrial complex covered in 8.7.

-**[[Unit-7.6/Causes of World War II Overview\|Causes of World War II Overview]]** Francisco Franco came to power through the Spanish Civil War (1936–1939), which is covered in Topic 7.6.
+**[[Unit-7.6/Causes of World War II Overview\|Causes of World War II Overview]]** Francisco Franco came to power through the Spanish Civil War (1936–1939), which is covered in [[Unit-7.6/Causes of World War II Overview|Topic 7.6]].
 His dictatorship provides the political context for ETA's emergence in 8.7.
 The interwar fascist movements that produced Franco connect 8.7 back to earlier authoritarian patterns.

 ## Leads To